 How to Generate More Golf Swing Speed

-It makes sense that if you generate more club speed the ball will likely carry farther.
+It makes sense that if you generate more club speed (How to Swing A Golf Club Faster) the ball will likely carry farther.
 If you can allow your hips and arms to turn farther back in your backswing, this will give you more time to generate more speed.

 As you go through your downswing, you want the make sure your hips and weight are traveling forward, with the club finally releasing a little past contact with the ball.